-The MPA Program at CCNY equips students with alternative models of public service leadership, critical insights on public policy, and innovative approaches to economic design and organization that address the needs of a diverse public.
+The Master of Public Administration Program (MPA) at CCNY equips students with alternative models of public service leadership, critical insights on public policy, and innovative approaches to economic design and organization that address the needs of a diverse public.
 Guided by our mission to empower leaders to transform society, we foster collaboration among faculty, students, and community partners to develop a values-driven, inclusive social justice leadership practice.
 In today’s world, we need public service professionals dedicated to shifting power, strengthening democratic principles, and driving societal transformation toward greater equity.

 Preparing Public Service Leaders to Shift Power and Transform Society